Roy Staiger: Draft

 Staiger was born & raised in Tulsa, Oklahoma, and was a standout athlete at Will Rogers High School.
-He was drafted by the Los Angeles Dodgers in the fifteenth round of the 1969 Major League Baseball Draft, but opted to attend Bacone College in nearby Muskogee, Oklahoma, instead.
+He attended Bacone College in nearby Muskogee, Oklahoma.
+He was drafted by the Los Angeles Dodgers in the fifteenth round of the 1969 Major League Baseball Draft but did not sign.
 Seven months later, he was drafted by the New York Mets in the first round (24th overall) of the 1970 January Secondary Amateur Draft.

 Minor League career

 After a subpar first season with the California League's Visalia Mets in 1970 (.239 avg., 7 HR, 34 RBI in 76 games), Staiger displayed the power that led the Mets to make him a first round pick his second season in Visalia.
-In 139 games, he clubbed nineteen home runs & eighteen doubles, while driving in 83 runs with a .282 batting average & .445 slugging percentage.
+In 139 games, he clubbed 19 home runs and 18 doubles, while driving in 83 runs with a .282 batting average and .445 slugging percentage.

-As a franchise, the Mets were notoriously unstable at third throughout their brief history.
-This improved production prompted the Mets to use Staiger, who had split the 1970 season pretty evenly amount second, third & shortstop, primarily at third base in 1971.
+As a franchise, the Mets were notoriously unstable at third base throughout their brief history.
+Staiger's improved production prompted the Mets to use him, who had split the 1970 season pretty evenly between second, third and shortstop, primarily at third base in 1971.
 Likewise, he was used exclusively at third in 1972 with the double A Memphis Blues.
-Injuries limited Staiger to just 81 games, in which he hit three home runs & once again batted .282 with 38 runs batted in.
+Injuries limited Staiger to just 81 games, in which he hit three home runs and once again batted .282 with 38 runs batted in.
 His slugging percentage dropped to .379, and he registered an on-base percentage of .306.

-Staiger would spend the next three seasons stuck at triple A. In 1973, his first season with the International League's Tidewater Tides, he appeared in 136 games.
+Staiger spent the next three seasons stuck at triple A. In 1973, his first season with the International League's Tidewater Tides, he appeared in 136 games.
 He had a batting average of .249, a slugging percentage of .339 and an on-base percentage of .302.
-Although the Mets had several injuries to their infielders on the Major League team, Staiger was passed up in favor of other Tidewater infielders — Brian Ostrosser & Lute Barnes — and did receive time in the majors that season.
+Although the Mets had several injuries to their infielders on the Major League team, Staiger was passed up in favor of other Tidewater infielders — Brian Ostrosser and Lute Barnes — and did receive time in the majors that season.

 In 1974, he again played in 136 games, and improved his batting average to .272, his slugging percentage to .343 and his on-base percentage to .343.
 In his third consecutive season at Tidewater in 1975, he improved his batting average and slugging percentage again to .282 and .418, respectively.
 This earned Staiger a promotion to the Mets major league team that September.